-- Board Governance Committee: Members – at least one active board member of the association appointed by the President and confirmed by the board.
-Charge – support board training, development, new board member recruitment and administering elections in accordance with the Association's policies and procedures.
-The Board Governance Committee shall present the slate of candidates for board approval prior to board elections.
-(Added 1/26/2008; 4/29/2016)
+- Board Governance Committee: Members—at least one Active Board Member of the Association appointed by the President and confirmed by the Board in addition to each Board Member serving their first year of their first term.
+Charge: support Board training, development, new board member recruitment and administering elections in accordance with the Association's policies and procedures.
+The Board Governance Committee shall present the slate of candidates for Board approval prior to Board elections.
+(Added 1/26/2008; Amended 4/29/2016, 1/26/2019)

 - Scholarship Committee: Members – at least one active board member of the Association appointed by the President and confirmed by the Board.
 Charge – review applicants and make recommendations for Association scholarship recipients.
 Make recommendations on scholarship policies to the board.
 Participate in scholarship fundraising efforts.
 (Added 1/26/2008; 4/29/2016)

 Section 2.
 Ad Hoc Committees: The Board of Directors may create any ad hoc committees that it deems appropriate for the general purposes of the Association, and designate their members.
 The members may or may not be members of the Board of Directors.

 Rules of conduct for all meetings shall be the current edition of Roberts' Rules of Order.

 The fiscal year of the Association shall begin on the first day of July in each year and end on the last day of June in each year.